 There is no trick or secret recipe for link building.
 You need to put in hours of effort and adapt to the system to build quality links for your site.
 The most common link-building tactics for beginners are:

 - Guest posting

 - Resource link building

-We don’t emphasize on PBNs as they only provide short-term results.
-Although there are many SEO service providers that use PBNs to build links, there is a huge risk moving forward.
+We don’t emphasize on PBNs (Private Blog Networks) as they only provide short-term results.
+Although there are many SEO service providers use PBNs to build links, there is a huge risk moving forward.
 As you know, Google is consistently updating its algorithm and their machine learning system is getting smarter and PBNs can get busted anytime.

 There are many ways to build links for your site.
-It requires the right work and patience.
-If link building was easy, everyone will be doing it right?
+It just requires patience.
+If link building was easy, everyone would be doing it right?

 Check out the following resource to find more ways to build links for your website: